 1 Introduction

-In general practice it is universally accepted that pumps and piping require more attention when it comes to the design of a fluid transportation system.
+In general practice, it is universally accepted that pumps and piping require more attention when it comes to the design of a fluid transportation system.
 One can agree that the type of pump and piping mainly determines the type of fluid and pressure characteristics throughout the system.
-However just as important, is not only the type of valves used in the system but where these valves are located.
-Positioning a valve correctly can increase a systems life expectance, reduce maintenance costs, lower the effects of cavitation and increase the system’s efficiency.
-This article will serve as a bases to broaden one’s knowledge of fluid mechanic principles and how to implement this knowledge in a practical manner, being for household or industrial use.
-Furthermore, discussing the importance of valve selection, placement and providing recommendations for general practice.
+However, just as important is not only the type of valves used in the system but where these valves are located.
+Positioning a valve correctly can increase a system’s life expectancy, reduce maintenance costs, lower cavitation effects, and increase efficiency.
+This article will serve as a basis to broaden one’s knowledge of fluid mechanic principles and how to implement this knowledge practically for household and industrial use.
+Furthermore, discussing the importance of valve selection and placement provides general practice recommendations.

-During the design of a piping system regardless of operating pressure, temperature and the type of fluid being processed inside the system (these factors are confined with their own rules and specifications), valves are generally bought from a certified supplier and installed accordingly.
-Therefore, when selecting valves and locating them within the system the following elements must always be taken into consideration:
+During the design of a piping system, regardless of operating pressure, temperature, and the type of fluid being processed inside the system (these factors are confined to their own rules and specifications), valves are generally bought from a certified supplier and installed accordingly.
+Therefore, when selecting valves and locating them within the system, the following elements must always be taken into consideration:

-One of the larger factors regarding valve selection is the amount of deterioration (“wear”) that the valve must endure during its life time.
-Valve deterioration can possible take place due to factors such as corrosion (how corrosive is the fluid flowing within the valve, as fluids such as water and acid have different chemical properties that needs to be considered), abrasion (the roughness of the fluid flowing within the valve can remove material and drastically reduce life expectance) and working conditions (with large temperature variations during the operation of a valve one can come across difficulties with expansion and contraction factors).
+One of the larger factors regarding valve selection is the amount of deterioration (“wear”) the valve must endure during its lifetime.
+Valve deterioration can possibly take place due to factors such as corrosion (how corrosive is the fluid flowing within the valve, as fluids such as water and acid have different chemical properties that need to be considered), abrasion (the roughness of the fluid flowing within the valve can remove material and drastically reduce life expectance) and working conditions (with large temperature variations during the operation of a valve one can come across difficulties with expansion and contraction factors).

 2.2 Cavitation

-Cavitation is well known phenomenon that causes the catastrophic failure of pumps.
-However, cavitation is a serious problem for valves as well.
-Cavitation generates small but very powerful shock waves inside a valve that generates localized impact damage to the valve body and internals.
+Cavitation is a well-known phenomenon that causes pumps to fail catastrophically.
+However, it is also a serious problem for valves.
+Cavitation generates small but very powerful shock waves inside a valve, causing localized impact damage to the valve body and internals.
 Reducing cavitation can increase the efficiency and life expectancy of the valves inside one’s system.
 Section 4 of this article will elaborate more on cavitation and how it occurs in a valve section.

 2.3 Flashing

 Flashing occurs under the same conditions as cavitation.
-However, the result of flashing impacts a larger section of your system while cavitation is localized damage.
-When flashing takes place there is a combination of liquid and vapor flowing through one’s system.
-This can cause severe damage due to the physical impact and the chemical reaction between the vapor and the pipe material.
+However, the result of flashing impacts a larger section of your system, while cavitation is localized damage.
+When flashing occurs, liquid and vapour flow through one’s system.
+This can cause severe damage due to the physical impact and the chemical reaction between the vapour and the pipe material.
 Reducing the possibility of flashing inside one’s system can decrease both corrosion and erosion.
-For all intents and purposes this article will provide information on cavitation, due to the fact that flashing and cavitation originates from the same principles and can be reduced using the same recommendations to be mentioned.
+For all intents and purposes, this article will provide information on cavitation due to the fact that flashing and cavitation originate from the same principles and can be reduced using the same recommendations to be mentioned.

 2.4 Hydraulic Hammer

-Hydraulic hammer or also known as water hammer is generated inside a system when a moving fluid is suddenly stopped or forced to change direction.
+A hydraulic hammer, also known as a water hammer, is generated inside a system when a moving fluid is suddenly stopped or forced to change direction.
 Physical waves moving rapidly throughout the entire system are created.
 These waves generate a large pressure surge and can cause instant failure of piping and components (such as valves).
-Closing a valve suddenly is also one of the main reasons why hydraulic hammer occurs.
-This sudden closure of a valve can result in a pressure increase upstream of the valve and a pressure drop on the downstream side of the valve, increasing the stress on a valve.
+Closing a valve suddenly is also one of the main reasons a hydraulic hammer occurs.
+This sudden closure of a valve can result in a pressure increase upstream of the valve and a pressure drop on the downstream side of the valve, increasing the stress on the valve.
 Hydraulic hammering can also cause damage to pipe fixtures, loosen flanges, damage pumps and overstress pressure gauges.
-Therefore hydraulic hammer is a very dangerous phenomena in fluid transportation systems and one would like to reduce or prevent it as much as possible.
+Therefore, hydraulic hammers are very dangerous in fluid transportation systems, and one would like to reduce or prevent them as much as possible.

 Just consider the following:

-You have a 150 mm (diameter) pipe with a 500 m length and this pipe is full of water flowing at 4 m/s at ambient temperature.
+You have a 150 mm (diameter) pipe with a 500 m length, which is full of water flowing at 4 m/s at ambient temperature.

 The mass of the water is:

 This means you have 8.84 tons of water moving at roughly 14.4 km/h.
-One can just imagine the stress acting upon a valve that is suddenly closed and causes this mass of water to stop all of a sudden.
-Reducing water hammer inside one’s fluid transportation system can increase the valve’s life expectance, reduce the risk of a pipe rupture, reduce damage to pipe fixtures and decrease the risk of overstressing pressure measurement equipment.
+One can just imagine the stress acting upon a valve that is suddenly closed and causes this mass of water to stop suddenly.
+Reducing the water hammer inside one’s fluid transportation system can increase the valve’s life expectance, reduce the risk of a pipe rupture, reduce damage to pipe fixtures and decrease the risk of overstressing pressure measurement equipment.

 3.1 Brief Background

-Fluids in motion or rest has been investigated from the days of ancient Greece.
-When Archimedes studied fluids in static conditions and developed the most renowned Archimedes’ principle (Roughly 250 BC) used to determine buoyance.
-The field of fluid dynamics has only advanced even further since, especially in the 1700’s thanks to Daniel Bernoulli.
-Whom studied how fluids react when they flow through different shapes of pipes and created Bernoulli’s principle.
+Fluids in motion or rest have been investigated since ancient Greece.
+When Archimedes studied fluids in static conditions and developed, the most renowned Archimedes’ principle (Roughly 250 BC) used to determine buoyance.
+The field of fluid dynamics has only advanced even further since the 1700s, thanks to Daniel Bernoulli, who studied how fluids react when they flow through different shapes of pipes and created Bernoulli’s principle.

-In fluid mechanics there are three main groups that determine the characteristics of a fluid.
-These groups are as follow:
+In fluid mechanics, three main groups determine the characteristics of a fluid.
+These groups are as follows:

 1. Liquids

-Liquids are nearly an incompressible fluid that offers great resistance against expansion and flow.
-A liquid also takes the shape of the container it is in, however if the container is not completely full there will be a horizontal surface which indicates the liquid level inside the container.
+Liquids are nearly incompressible fluids that offer great resistance against expansion and flow.
+They also take the shape of the container they are in; however, if the container is not completely full, a horizontal surface will indicate the liquid level inside the container.
 Liquids have the highest density among these three fluids.

 2. Gases

 A gas made out of one group of atoms is called a pure gas.
-When these different pure gas groups combine, the result is a gas mixture.
-One of the main factors that separate gases from liquids is the separation speed that a gas or gas mixture can expand at.
-When a container is filled with a gas, it will expand until the container is completely full and if left without a space restriction, a gas can expand infinitely.
+When these different pure gas groups combine, a gas mixture results.
+One main factor that separates gases from liquids is the separation speed at which a gas or gas mixture can expand.
+When a container is filled with gas, it will expand until it is full, and if left without space restrictions, gas can expand infinitely.

 3. Vapors

-A vapor is a fluid in gas state, at a temperature lower than its critical temperature.
-This meaning that if the pressure of the vapor is increased it can condense to a liquid state without reducing the temperature of the vapor.
-Vapors have similar fluid characteristics to gases and fully occupies a volume which it is contained in.
+A vapour is fluid in the gas state at a temperature lower than its critical temperature.
+This means that if the pressure of the vapour is increased, it can condense to a liquid state without reducing the temperature of the vapour.
+Vapors have similar fluid characteristics to gases and fully occupy a volume in which it is contained.

-Now that one can familiarize oneself with the three main types of fluids in most fluid mechanic systems.
-It is important to understand the different characteristics of these fluids and how the influence the design factors one should look at when designing or inspecting a fluid transportation system.
+Now, one can familiarize oneself with the three main types of fluids in most fluid mechanic systems.
+It is important to understand the different characteristics of these fluids and how they influence the design factors one should look at when designing or inspecting a fluid transportation system.

 3.3.1 Density

-The ideal gas law can be used to describe the density of a gas with regards to absolute pressure and temperature.
-In general liquids are assumed to be mostly incompressible, however gases are much more compressible being compared to liquids.
+The ideal gas law can describe a gas’s density relative to absolute pressure and temperature.
+Liquids are generally assumed to be mostly incompressible; however, gases are much more compressible than liquids.
 The following equation can be used to describe the density of only ideal or perfect gases.

 3.3.2 Viscosity

-Viscosity is a fluid characteristic that describes how easily a fluid flows or the resistance a fluid possess against flow.
-This characteristic is much needed due to the fact that different fluids can have roughly the same density, however the way they flow are completely different.
+Viscosity is a fluid characteristic that describes how easily a fluid flows or the resistance a fluid possesses against the flow.
+This characteristic is much needed because different fluids can have roughly the same density.
+However, the way they flow is completely different.
 The viscosity of a fluid is also directly connected to its temperature.
-For example think of the way honey flows slowly and sort of heavy when at room temperature.
-Increasing the temperature of the honey one will suddenly see a faster flowing liquid, being compared to the cooler thick flowing honey at room temperature.
+For example, think of the way honey flows slowly, which is sort of heavy when at room temperature.
+Increasing the temperature of the honey, one will suddenly see a faster-flowing liquid, being compared to the cooler, thick-flowing honey at room temperature.

-The SI (International system of units) unit for viscosity is pascal-second (Pa.s), but it is also equivalent to kilogram per meter per second Viscosity can be determined using mathematical equations, however in practice the viscosity of a fluid is specified in pre-determined tables and standards.
+The SI (International System of Units) unit for viscosity is pascal-second (Pa.s), which is also equivalent to kilogram per meter per second kgms.
+Viscosity can be determined using mathematical equations; however, in practice, the viscosity of a fluid is specified in pre-determined tables and standards.

-When a fluid is flowing within a closed passage there can only exist two types of flow, laminar or turbulent flow.
-Both of these types of flow are dependent on the fluid’s velocity and viscosity.
-In general, when a fluid is flowing at a low velocity one can witness laminar or smooth streamlined flow.
-As the velocity of the fluid is increased one can see more chaotic and unpredictable flow called turbulent flow.
+When a fluid flows within a closed passage, there can only be two types of flow: laminar and turbulent.
+Both of these flow types depend on the fluid’s velocity and viscosity.
+Generally, when a fluid flows at a low velocity, one can witness a laminar or smooth, streamlined flow.
+As the fluid’s velocity increases, one can see more chaotic and unpredictable, called turbulent flow.

-The higher the viscosity of a fluid the more likely it would want to flow in a laminar manner and the lower the viscosity of a fluid the more likely it would want to flow in a turbulent manner.
-There is a transition phase where the flow goes from laminar flow to turbulent flow.
-The time it takes for fluid to pass through this transition phase is not quick, due to the fact that the fluid transitions repeatedly between laminar and turbulent before becoming fully turbulent or vice versa.
-The manner in which fluids mainly flow in practice are to be turbulent flow.
-For example, when a fluid is pumped the impeller of the pump dramatically changes the flow of the fluid and transitions laminar flow into turbulent flow.
-Therefore, most of the time one can expect turbulent flow at the outlet of a pump and it takes some time for a fluid to transition from turbulent flow back to laminar flow.
+The higher the viscosity of a fluid, the more likely it would want to flow in a laminar manner, and the lower the viscosity of a fluid, the more likely it would want to flow in a turbulent manner.
+There is a transition phase where the flow goes from laminar to turbulent.
+The time it takes for the fluid to pass through this transition phase is not quick because it repeatedly transitions between laminar and turbulent before becoming fully turbulent or vice versa.
+How fluids mainly flow in practice is to be turbulent flow.
+For example, when a fluid is pumped, the pump’s impeller dramatically changes the fluid’s flow and transitions laminar flow into turbulent flow.
+Therefore, most of the time, one can expect turbulent flow at the outlet of a pump, and it takes some time for a fluid to transition from turbulent flow back to laminar flow.

-The following two figures shows an illustration between the difference of laminar and turbulent flow.
+The following two figures illustrate the difference between laminar and turbulent flow.
 Note the difference in streamlines.

 Figure 1 – Laminar flow